jicahoo/c-cpp/setup-cpp-project-boost-cmake-clion.md

     * g++ -v option will output the LIBRARY_PATH, Include path:
     * header files from /usr/include/boost/.
     * Lib path: /usr/lib/x86_64-linux-gnu/libboost_* (on ubuntu 64 bit)

+## Install CMake on ubuntu
+* Follow the steps (using comand) at https://vitux.com/how-to-install-cmake-on-ubuntu-18-04/